2i2c-org/docs/user/topics/data/object-storage/manage-object-storage-aws.md

 ## FAQs

-- *How does a hub champion determine if our hub is running on AWS or not?*
+- *How do I know if our hub is running on AWS or not?*

   Check out our [list of running hubs](https://infrastructure.2i2c.org/reference/hubs/) to see which cloud provider your hub is running on.

-- *How does a hub champion determine if a scratch and/or persistent bucket is already available?*
+- *How do I determine if a scratch and/or persistent bucket is already available?*

   Check whether the environment variables for each bucket are set.
-See {ref}`<object-storage-aws:env-var-scratch>` and {ref}`<object-storage-aws:env-var-persistent>`
+See {ref}`Scratch buckets<object-storage:env-var-scratch>` and {ref}`Persistent buckets<object-storage:env-var-persistent>`

-- *If S3 buckets are supposed to be available but the environment variables for AWS credentials are not defined, what should the hub champion do?*
+- *If S3 buckets are supposed to be available but the environment variables for AWS credentials are not defined, what should I do?*

   If environment variables for the relevant AWS credentials for your hub are not defined, then you may encounter the following error